A Guide to Photographing the Pacific Coast Highway

 Travel and Photography - West Coast - Venice Beach

-Traveling with a camera, I’m always looking for a photo op.
-It doesn’t hurt that my partner is an incredible model as well!
-We took a lot of the day to unwind from traveling and just stick our feet in the sand, but I was happy to have the chance to run around with the camera as well.
+We took a lot of the second day in LA to unwind from traveling and just stick our feet in the sand, but I was happy to have the chance to run around with a camera as well.

 Travel and Photography - West Coast - El Matador Beach 1